 3. You may pay a higher rate

-As you consider debt consolidation, weigh your immediate needs with your long-term goals to find the best personal solution.
+As you consider debt consolidation, weigh your immediate needs with your long-term goals to find the best solution.

 Takeaway: Consolidation does not always end up reducing the interest rate on your debt, particularly if your credit score is less than ideal.